-Windows firewall
+Windows firewall and OpenOCD

-On Windows if there is a firewall in use then the first time that a debug session is run the firewall may prompt that it is blocking OpenOCD, fpServer.exe and/or Renode.
-Allow the firewall to unblock these and save this as the default setting if necessary.
+On Windows if there is a firewall in use then the first time that a debug session is run the firewall may prompt that it is blocking OpenOCD.
+Allow the firewall to unblock it and save this as the default setting if necessary.